 Even it out a bit and then cut the roll in two halves lengthwise.

 Lightly oil a springform cake tin.
 I use a 24 cm/ 9 1/2 inch tin*, but a bigger one will work for this too.
-You can also just put it on a baking sheet lined with parchment paper.
+You can also just put it on a baking sheet lined with parchment paper, putting a ring around it makes sure it stays in shape.
 I find the springform easiest to use, because I just remove the ring part and twist the two halves into a twist bread on the bottom part, then put the ring back on.

 Now cover again and set aside for another 20 minutes.